 The shirt and gilet are light and bright enough that they don’t clash with the black corduroy trousers.
 The trousers have a straight leg and plain hems.
 The lace-up climbing shoes are medium blue with black soles.

 Two different Frank Foster shirts were auctioned at Prop Store.
-The first, sold on 16 October 2014 for £800, is made of cotton jersey and has two-button mitred cuffs, an mitred open breast pocket and a placket with four rows of stitching, both close to the centre like on most of Foster’s shirts but also on the edge.
+The first shirt, sold on 16 October 2014 for £800, has two-button mitred cuffs, an mitred open breast pocket and a placket with four rows of stitching, both close to the centre like on most of Foster’s shirts but also on the edge.
 The edge stitching keeps the placket crisp on the edges since cotton jersey doesn’t keep a crisp crease.
-A second shirt, sold on 23 September 2015 for £800, is made of a thick woven cotton and has two-button mitred cuffs, no breast pocket and a placket only with two rows of stitching near the centre.
+A second shirt, sold on 23 September 2015 for £800, has two-button mitred cuffs, no breast pocket and a placket only with two rows of stitching near the centre.
 It’s possible both shirts could have been used for these scenes at St. Cyril’s.